-Why have you made this proposal?
+Why have you made this decision?

 While we have invested over $80 million in the factory in the last 10 years and the team is performing well, the factory is a long way from its main market and the volume is small across a complex range of products.

-We've absorbed the higher costs for a long time, however international confectionery industry has never been more competitive.
+We've absorbed the higher costs for a long time, however the international confectionery industry has never been more competitive.

 What’s the timeline?